cpsamtec/jupiter/README.md

 On balena devices **/var/run/balena.sock** is exposed.
 The Jupiter environment also includes docker-compose.
 This means you can build and run containers from the Jupiter environment.
 The environment variable DOCKER_HOST will be preconfigured to use this **/var/run/balena.sock**

-Run directly on your machine with docker-compose you can expose the docker.sock to the environment by running
+When running directly on your machine with docker-compose you can expose the docker.sock to the environment by running

 ```bash
 docker-compose  -f docker-compose.yml -f docker-compose-local-sock.yml up
 ```

 The overriding dockerfile mounts the appropriate docker.sock volume.
 You can create your own overriding docker-compose files to change ports and passwords.

+## Environment Variables

+For service notebook

+- Enable/Disable VIM mode and extensions in Jupyter Lab and Code Server.
+0 - Disabled (default), 1 - Enabled
+    - JUPI_VIM_USER
+- Enable minio client to access AWS S3. (ex. mc ls s3/)
+    - JUPI_AWS_ACCESS_KEY_ID
+    - JUPI_AWS_SECRET_ACCESS_KEY
+- If credentials are changed (s3 or myminio) increase this value so the new ones are configured to be used in the environment.
+Default 1
+    - JUPI_CREDENTIAL_VERSION
+- Change the build time user password for dev
+    - JUPI_DEFAULT_USER_PASSWORD
+- Change the runtime user password for dev.
+Will be different than what is in generated image
+    - JUPI_OVERRIDE_USER_PASSWORD
+- Change the myminio default passwords
+    - JUPI_MYMINIO_ACCESS_KEY
+    - JUPI_MYMINIO_SECRET_KEY

+For service myminio

+- Change the myminio default passwords.
+Make sure these match JUPI_AWS_ACCESS_KEY_ID and  JUPI_AWS_SECRET_ACCESS_KEY
+    - MINIO_ACCESS_KEY
+    - MYMINIO_SECRET_KEY